localdevices/LiveORC/README.md

   This assumes the socket runs on `/var/run/docker.sock`.
 If the location is different, then alter the location.
   With these changes the non-root user should be able to run the docker containers that run as part of LiveORC.
-  On windows systems, the access to docker may have to be set in a graphical environment.
+  On Windows systems, the access to docker may have to be set in a graphical environment.
 Please refer to ``docker`` documentation to allow working with docker in windows.

 > [!IMPORTANT]
 > Make sure you install LiveORC in a folder structure without spaces.
 Spaces in folder structures may result in
 > unexpected behaviour or failures.
-For windows users, we recommend for instance to run LiveORC under `/c/LiveORC/`
+For Windows users, we recommend for instance to run LiveORC under `/c/LiveORC/`
 > directly.

 ## Local use